'Crying and moving': Nigerian schoolgirls recount forced march kidnap ordeal

 Boarding schools in northern Nigeria have become targets for mass kidnappings for ransom by armed criminal gangs.

-The trend was started by the jihadist group Boko Haram, which kidnapped 270 schoolgirls in 2014, around 100 of whom have never been found.
+The trend was started by the jihadist group Boko Haram, which kidnapped 270 schoolgirls from the town of Chibok in 2014, around 100 of whom have never been found.
 But recent months have seen a sudden escalation of similar attacks, including the abduction of 344 boys in December.

-Friday’s raid on the Government Girls Science Secondary School was the second school abduction in little over a week in the northwest.
+Friday’s raid on the Government Girls Science Secondary School was the second school abduction in little over a week.

 Officials, speaking on condition of anonymity, have told Reuters that the authorities have made payoffs in the past in exchange for child hostages, creating an incentive for abductions.